Frequently Asked Questions

 Can a person be required to use the MOLST form?

-No. Using MOLST is voluntary.
+No. Using the MOLST form must be completely voluntary.

 Is MOLST the same as a "health care proxy"?

-If a person already has a “Do Not Resuscitate” (DNR) order, can he or she still use the MOLST form?
+If a person has a “Do Not Resuscitate” (DNR) order, can he or she still use the MOLST form?

 Who keeps the signed MOLST form?